SamuelSwartzberg/flashcardifying_text_temp/math/algebra/+operations.md

 ###### imaginary unit

-The imaginary unit is a non-real number satisfying x⎴2⎴+1=0. imaginary unit =symb=&gt; i
+»⟮The imaginary unit⟯« is a ⟮non-real⟯ number satisfying ⟮x⎴2⎴+1=0⟯.
+⟮imaginary unit⟯ =symb=&gt; ⟮i⟯

 ###### notation

-The radical symbol is the symbol √.
+»⟮The radical symbol⟯« is the symbol ⟮√⟯.
-Radical notation is the radical symbol with a line continuing on top indicating a root.
+»⟮Radical notation⟯« is using⟮＿ the radical symbol＿⟯ with ⟮a line continuing on top⟯ to ⟮indicate ＿a root＿⟯.
-The degree of a root is placed on the top left of the radical symbol.
+⟮＿The degree＿ of ＿a root＿⟯ is ⟮placed on the top left⟯ of ⟮＿the radical symbol＿⟯.
-The radical symbol without an explicit degree generally refers to the square root.
+⟮＿The radical symbol＿⟯ ⟮without an explicit ＿degree＿⟯ generally refers to ⟮＿the square root＿⟯.

 ###### in terms of exponentiation

-nthrt(degree, radicand) = radicand⎴1/degree⎴
+⟮nthrt(degree, radicand)⟯ = ⟮radicand⎴1/degree⎴⟯

 ##### logarithm